libts/tslib/CONTRIBUTING.md

 is currently simply a backup that pulls in every changes from github once a day.
 We want to have it in case github is down.
-Although it'd be easy to move development over to gitlab, it's not easy to have distributors and users follow you.
+Although it'd be easy to move development over to gitlab, it's not easy to have distributors and users follow.
 So this is currently a backup only.
 Martin Kepplinger currently holds the "tslib" gitlab user-account and will hand it over to the new maintainer.
 * the [mainling list](http://lists.infradead.org/mailman/listinfo/tslib) at